gravitational/teleport/docs/4.2/enterprise/index.md

 ```

 **DBA Role**
-This role limits the contractor to request the role DBA for 1hr.
+This role limits the contractor to request the role DBA for 1 hour.

 ```yaml
 kind: role